-1. Member States shall reserve authorisation as a regulated market to those systems which comply with the provisions of this Title.
+1. Member States shall reserve authorisation as a regulated market to those systems which comply with this Title.

 Authorisation as a regulated market shall be granted only where the competent authority is satisfied that both the market operator and the systems of the regulated market comply at least with the requirements laid down in this Title.